[TOC]

 - In the discussion initiated by

-regarding hardware upgrades to his computer, itās concluded that the key to increased processing speed lies in expanding the vRAM of the computerās GPU rather than upgrading the CPU. @dagbs
+@.greglyregarding hardware upgrades to his computer, itās concluded that the key to increased processing speed lies in expanding the vRAM of the computerās GPU rather than upgrading the CPU. @dagbs,@miashusband, and@fabguydiscuss VRAM limits in various GPU models ranging from consumer cards limited to 24GB VRAM up to professional accelerators featuring up to 188GB VRAM.

 - In the discussion initiated by